atyant-yadav/Hacktoberfest2020/README.md

 # Hactoberfest2020
 A repository for new open source contributers to begin with open source contribution. <br />

-Star this repository.
+How to contribute?.<br />

+1.Fork this repo and give it a star.<br />

-Generate and get idea by making pull requests to this repo and complete Hactoberfest 2020. <br />
+2.Generate and get idea by making pull requests to this repo and complete Hactoberfest 2020. <br />

 People who completed Hacktoberfest'20 using this repository. <br />

-Add your name here, and learn how to edit in README. <br />
+Add your name here, and learn how to edit README.md. <br />

 1-Atyant Yadav <br />
 2-Arush Saxena <br />